 - 1. Serializer FIFO alarm (FIFO overflow or underflow) - 2.
-Serializer PLL is not locked - JESD204C link is enabled, but not transmitting data (not in the data transmission state)
+Serializer PLL is not locked - 3.
+JESD204C link is enabled, but not transmitting data (not in the data transmission state) - 4.
+SYSREF causes internal clocks to be realigned - 5.

-www.tij.co.jp

-- 4. SYSREF causes internal clocks to be realigned - 5.
 An upset that impacts the NCO phase - 6.
 An upset that impacts the JESD204C clocks

-When an alarm occurs, a bit for each specific alarm is set in ALM STATUS.
+When an alarm occurs, a bit for each specific alarm is set in ALM\STATUS.
 Each alarm bit remains set until the host system writes a 1 to clear the alarm.
 If the alarm type is not masked (see the alarm mask register), then the alarm is also indicated by the ALARM register.
-The CALSTAT output pin can be configured as an alarm output that goes high when an alarm occurs; see the CAL STATUS SEL bit in the calibration pin configuration register.
+The CALSTAT output pin can be configured as an alarm output that goes high when an alarm occurs; see the CAL\STATUS\SEL bit in the calibration pin configuration register.

-7.3.9.1 Clock Upset Detection
+7.3.10.1 Clock Upset Detection

-The CLK ALM register bit indicates if the internal clocks have been upset.
-The clocks in channel A are continuously compared to channel B. If the clocks differ for even one DEVCLK / 2 cycle, the CLK ALM register bit is set and remains set until cleared by the host system by writing a 1.
-For the CLK ALM register bit to function properly, follow these steps:
+The CLK\ALM register bit indicates if the internal clocks have been upset.
+The clocks in channel A are continuously compared to channel B. If the clocks differ for even one DEVCLK / 2 cycle, the CLK\ALM register bit is set and remains set until cleared by the host system by writing a 1.
+For the CLK\ALM register bit to function properly, follow these steps:

-- Program JESD EN = 0 - The part must be configured to use both channels (PD ACH = 0, PD BCH = 0) - Program JESD EN = 1 - 4.
-Write CLK ALM = 1 to clear CLK ALM - 5.
-Monitor the CLK ALM status bit or the CALSTAT output pin if CAL STATUS SEL is properly configured - 6.
-When exiting global power-down (via MODE or the PD pin), the CLK ALM status bit may be set and must be cleared by writing a 1 to CLK ALM
+- 1. Program JESD\EN = 0 - 2.
+The part must be configured to use both channels (PD\ACH = 0, PD\BCH = 0) - 3.
+Program JESD\EN = 1 - 4.
+Write CLK\ALM = 1 to clear CLK\ALM - 5.
+Monitor the CLK\ALM status bit or the CALSTAT output pin if CAL\STATUS\SEL is properly configured - 6.
+When exiting global power-down (via MODE or the PD pin), the CLK\ALM status bit may be set and must be cleared by writing a 1 to CLK\ALM

-7.3.9.2 FIFO Upset Detection
+7.3.10.2 FIFO Upset Detection

-The FIFO ALM bit indicates if an underflow or overflow condition has occurred on any of the JESD204C serializer lanes within the synchronizing FIFO between the digital logic block and serializer outputs.
-The FIFO LANE ALM register bits can be used to determine which lane triggered the underflow or overflow condition alarm.
-If the FIFO pointers are upset due to an undesired clock shift or other single event or incorrect clocking frequencies the FIFO LANE ALM bit for the erroneous lane will be set to 1.
-If the INIT ON FIFO ALM bit is set then the serializers, FIFO and JESD204C block will automatically reinitialize.
+The FIFO\ALM bit indicates if an underflow or overflow condition has occurred on any of the JESD204C serializer lanes within the synchronizing FIFO between the digital logic block and serializer outputs.
+The FIFO\LANE\ALM register bits can be used to determine which lane triggered the underflow or overflow condition alarm.
+If the FIFO pointers are upset due to an undesired clock shift or other single event or incorrect clocking frequencies, the FIFO\LANE\ALM bit for the erroneous lane is set to 1.
+If the INIT\ON\FIFO\ALM bit is set, then the serializers, FIFO and JESD204C block automatically reinitialize.